In Syria, the Assads leave a bitter legacy after a half-century of repressive rule

 Assad did introduce limited economic reforms.
 Syrians were given greater access to the Internet.
 Other cosmetic changes followed.

-But many of the same senior officials remained in place under Bashar Assad, as did the strict control over all aspects of public life.
+But many of the same senior officials remained in place under the younger Assad, as did the strict control over all aspects of public life.

 The attack was ultimately traced back to the Syrian leadership.
 And the operation ultimately backfired — outrage over the attack led Lebanon to largely free itself from Syria's grip.